 Bailey Power Plant’s resurrection is only the first step in the redevelopment of the Bailey Power Plant property.
-New tenants are beginning to fill the Innovation Suites, and the promise of restaurants on the first floor is a reality with with Cugino Forno and Incendiary Brewing Co. set to open soon.
+New tenants are beginning to fill the Innovation Suites, and the promise of restaurants on the first floor is a reality with with Cugino Forno and Incendiary Brewing Co. newly opened.

 In the shadow of the chimney stacks, Bailey Power Plant South and the Morris Building, both part of the original complex, stand ready and waiting for their own restoration.
-This next phase of redevelopment, scheduled to break ground at the end of 2018, will add nearly 100,000 square feet of new office and retail space, fusing new construction into the historic buildings, foreshadowing future development of the Innovation Quarter.
+This next phase of redevelopment, scheduled to be completed toward the end of 2020, will add nearly 100,000 square feet of new office and retail space, fusing new construction into the historic buildings, foreshadowing future development of the Innovation Quarter.

 Soon, Bailey Power Plant, in its entirety, will transform from a remnant of the past to an icon of progress and revitalization.